Profile

 ๐Ÿ“ฆ Storage

-• โ€ข Store in the fridge for up to 2 days.
+• โ€ข Store the arancine in an airtight container in the fridge for up to two days to keep their flavour and freshness intact.

-• โ€ข Reheat in the oven at 180ยฐC for 10 minutes before serving.
+• โ€ข Reheat them in a preheated oven at 180ยฐC for about 10 minutes to restore their crispiness.

-• โ€ข You can freeze the uncooked arancine for up to a month and fry straight from frozen.
+• โ€ข If making ahead, freeze the raw arancine individually wrapped in cling film for up to a month; fry them straight from frozen for the best results.

 ๐Ÿท Pairing